US STOCKS-Rally drives S&P 500 to highest close since May 3

 While 67 percent of the 290 S&P 500 companies that have reported second-quarter results so far have beaten earnings expectations, just 40 percent have beaten revenue estimates, the lowest amount since the first quarter of 2009, Thomson Reuters data shows.

-In Friday's session, financial stocks were among the day's best performers.
-An index of the S&P 500 financial sector , seen as among the most sensitive to weakness in Europe, rose 2 percent.
+An index of the S&P 500 financial sector, seen as among the most sensitive to weakness in Europe, was one of the day's best performers, ending up 2 percent.
 The KBW bank index gained 1.5 percent.

 Helping the argument for more stimulus, data showed U.S. gross domestic product growth slowed to a 1.5 percent annual rate in the second quarter as consumers spent at their most sluggish pace in a year.